Apollo9999/Monitoring-Tool-for-Reduction-of-Carbon-Foot-Print/README.md

 An easy UI allows then everyone to look at recent methane events and get more information on what happens: criticality of event, size, location, visual images.

-We hope that gives an easy tool for people to track and then easily raise awareness on such events as they unfold How we built it
+We hope that gives an easy tool for people to track and then easily raise awareness on such events as they unfold

+How we built the Project are listed below

-    Use Google Earth Engine to access Methane (CH4), IR and wind data Detect methane anomalous level and extract all hotspots Link these "hotspots" to the fossil infrastructure (mines, plants and pipelines) Assess the link between the event and the infrastructure and create a criticality score for events Automate the pipeline using Azure function so it refreshes daily Create a user-friendly UI to be able to monitor all events detected with all required contextual information
+1)Use Google Earth Engine to access Methane (CH4), IR and wind data 2)Detect methane anomalous level and extract all hotspots 3)Link these "hotspots" to the fossil infrastructure (mines, plants and pipelines) 4)Assess the link between the event and the infrastructure and create a criticality score for events 5)Automate the pipeline using Azure function so it refreshes daily

-Ideation to Prototype Stage Challenging Aspects
+Ideation to Prototype Stage Challenging Aspects are listed below

- Google Earth Engine is not so user friendly and exporting data from it is challenging Identifying methane clusters was challenging.
-We think we can still improve the detection with more complex logic by better including infrared and with more complex models
+1) Google Earth Engine is not so user friendly and exporting data from it is challenging 2)Identifying methane clusters was challenging.
+We think we can still improve the detection with more 3)complex logic by better including infrared and with more complex models

-Solution possibilities
+Solution possibilities are listed below
-  Detect model for Methane hotspot linked to fossil infrastructure Developed an E2E pipeline on Azure for daily refresh An easy-to-use UI that run and gets refreshed automatically that can already be used
+1)Detect model for Methane hotspot linked to fossil infrastructure.
+2) Developed an E2E pipeline on Azure for daily refresh.
+3)An easy-to-use UI that run and gets refreshed automatically that can already be used.

-Latest Technologies Used
+Latest And Evolving Technologies Used are described as follows

-Working with Geosatellite data is difficult due to the size and geospatial subtleties Methane data is hard to access and any initiative to make it easier to work on it will be helpful to others.
+1)Working with Geosatellite data is difficult due to the size and geospatial subtleties 2)Methane data is hard to access and any initiative to make it easier to work on it will be helpful to others.

-Future Scope  for Reduction of Carbon and  Methane Leaks
+Future Scope  for Monitoring and Reduction of Carbon Foot Print and  Methane Leaks are Listed as follows

-    Get feedback on current tools
-    Work on improving model and especially how to best link detected events with a precise source Add a way to easily share detected hotspots to social medias (e.g. Twitter)
+ 1)Trying to Evaluate the performance  and get feedback on current tools 2)Work on improving model and especially how to best link detected events with a precise source 3)Add a way to easily share detected hotspots to social medias (e.g. Twitter)